argravee/privacy-preserving-inference-gateway/README.md

 Implementation details such as scheduling, persistence, or execution strategy are non-normative unless explicitly documented as part of the protocol.

-## What Still Remains
+## Future Goals

 The major next-step areas are:

 * stronger adversarial ciphertext hardening
 * fuller threat-model documentation
-* clearer architecture diagrams
-* demo and onboarding material
-* possible refinement of synchronous vs job-based execution semantics
+* refinement of synchronous versus job-based execution semantics
-* production-oriented persistence/queueing if the project evolves beyond reference scope
+* production-oriented persistence and queueing

 ## Versioning

 The protocol uses semantic versioning at the API/protocol level.

 * breaking changes belong in a new major version
-* v1.x changes should preserve the documented wire contract unless explicitly versioned otherwise
+* minor versions should preserve the documented wire contract unless explicitly versioned otherwise

 ## License

 Licensed under the Apache License, Version 2.0.